ebfull/simbit/README.md

 ### Middleware

-In addition to `peermgr`, several other modules are being developed for simulating bitcoin specifically.
-These include:
+In addition to `peermgr`, a module `btc` is being created to simulate the Bitcoin reference client.

-1. `btc-inventory` for inventory objects and optimal propagation.
-2. `btc-transactions` for transactions, a UTXO structure, mapOrphans(ByPrev)
-3. `btc-blockchain` for a blockchain simulation, including difficulty adjustment, reorgs
-4. `btc-miner` for mining simulation

 You can create your own middleware like so: